Jones Act Claims For Injured Seamen

 If you believe you are eligible to file a Jones Act claim, you want to work with an attorney who knows this law and is experienced in recovering compensation for injured maritime workers.

-At The Crew Law Firm, helping offshore workers is the focus of our practice.
+At the Crew Law Firm, helping offshore workers is the focus of our practice.
 From our law office in League City, our lawyers serve people in Galveston County, throughout Texas and nationwide who earn their living on the water.
 We will usher your case forward with care and effectiveness, standing by your side every step of the way.
 To schedule a free consultation, call 866-574-5425 or contact us by email.